Ten unconventional things that helped our family this year

 My original plan was to pause work for three months.
 That turned into six.
 Now we are almost at the end of the school year.

 Our house is not perfectly serene.
 Sometimes there is still yelling.
-But the whole system has improved.
-We repair faster.
-We bounce back more easily.
-The foundation is sturdier.

 Their school attendance charts show it clearly: less red, more green.